Raising the Floor: Tools That Helped Me Function Again

 The Biggest Movers: Where I Started

 These are the resources that cracked things open for me—the ones that led to everything else on this page.
-If you're overwhelmed, perhaps you could start here.
-Let these lead you where you need to go next.
+If you’re overwhelmed, start here.
+Let these guide you to what comes next.

 - CDC-Kaiser Adverse Childhood Experiences (ACE) Study - clear dose response links between early adversity and later health risk.
 This helped me to stop moralizing symptoms, see the pattern beneath the pain, and prioritize nervous-system work, without shame.